Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   // Add a label for referencing (use a name enclosed in angle brackets) )
 \
 Our robot has 3 main ROS nodes, the competition, state machine, and controller GUI nodes.
-Conneting those nodes are the topics, and we made 5 new topics for debugging purposes alongside the existing topics. "/processed_img" and "/tape_img" are used for driving, and "/board_mask_img", "/flattened_plate_img", and "/letters_img" are used for clue detection.
+Connecting those nodes are the topics, and we made 5 new topics for debugging purposes alongside the existing topics. "/processed_img" and "/tape_img" are used for driving, and "/board_mask_img", "/flattened_plate_img", and "/letters_img" are used for clue detection.
 All of these images processed inside each state scripts and are internally referenced to the main state_machine node, which then gets published as Image topics.
 \
-Our CNN is integrated in clue detect state instead of running indepently, so we can transition to clue detect state once the robot faces to the clue board.
+Our CNN is integrated in clue detect state instead of running independently, so we can transition to clue detect state once the robot faces to the clue board.
 This allows robot to make predictable movement, avoiding unexpected PID control behavior from sudden clue detection.
 \
 === Finite State Machine Architecture
 Finite State Machine (FSM) was implemented on our robot to manage driving in various surface conditions, detecting obstacles and clue boards.
 The FSM consists of 16 states, and below is the diagram illustrating the transitions between these states based on sensor inputs.